mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-resource-token-resp.md

 --- abstract

 This specification defines a new parameter, `resource`, to be returned in OAuth 2.0 access token responses.
 It enables clients to confirm the intended protected resource (resource server) for the issued token.
-This mitigates ambiguity and certain classes of security vulnerabilities such as resource mix-up attacks, particularly in systems that use the Resource Indicators for OAuth 2.0 specification ({{RFC8707}}).
+This mitigates ambiguity and certain classes of security vulnerabilities such as resource mix-up attacks, particularly in systems that use the Resource Indicators for OAuth 2.0 specification {{RFC8707}}.

 --- middle

 # Introduction

 OAuth 2.0 defines a framework in which clients request access tokens from authorization servers and present them to resource servers.
-In deployments where multiple resources (or APIs) are involved, the {{RFC8707}} specification introduced a `resource` request parameter that allows clients to indicate the resource server for which the token is intended.
+In deployments where multiple resources (or APIs) are involved, the Resource Indicators for OAuth 2.0 {{RFC8707}} specification introduced a `resource` request parameter that allows clients to indicate the resource server for which the token is intended.

-However, Resource Indicators for OAuth 2.0 {{RFC8707}} does not require the authorization server to return any confirmation of the resource to which the access token applies (audience).
+However, {{RFC8707}} does not require the authorization server to return any confirmation of the resource to which the access token applies (audience).
 When an authorization request includes one or more `resource` parameters, the authorization server can exhibit a range of behaviors depending on its capabilities and policy configuration.

 An authorization server MAY: